 The Perfect Heart — Live Edge Oak & Padauk Art with Copper | Handcrafted Wood Heart Art

-One day a young man was standing in the middle of the town proclaiming that he had the most beautiful heart in the whole valley.
-A large crowd gathered and they all admired his heart for it was perfect.
-There was not a mark or flaw in it.
-Yes, they all agreed it truly was the most beautiful heart they had ever seen.
-The young man was very proud and boasted more loudly about his beautiful heart.
+A large crowd gathered, admiring his heart because it was perfect, possessing not a single mark or flaw.
+Indeed, everyone agreed it truly was the most beautiful heart they had ever seen.
+The young man, feeling very proud, boasted even more loudly about his beautiful heart.

 The Piece

-Standing twelve inches tall and 2-3" thick., this live edge oak slab carries its own history before Rex ever touched it.
-The dramatic natural edge sweeps down the left side of the plank — dark, raw, irregular, left exactly as the tree surrendered it — because this piece needed no filling in of rough places.
-That living boundary is preserved exactly as nature made it: imperfect, unrepeatable, and all the more beautiful for it.
+Standing twelve inches tall and two to three inches thick, this live edge oak slab carries its own history, which predates Sar’s intervention.
+The dramatic natural edge, left raw and irregular exactly as the tree surrendered it, sweeps down the left side, requiring no filler for its rough places.
+Sar preserved this living boundary in its original state—imperfect, unrepeatable, and all the more beautiful for it.

-It is held together with a copper plate.
-Bound with copper wire, hand-stitched across a visible crack.
-Anchored with screws.
-It has been broken.
-It has been repaired.
-It wears every repair openly, without apology.
+It is held together with a copper plate, bound with wire hand-stitched across a visible crack, and anchored with screws.
+Clearly, this heart has been broken and subsequently repaired, wearing each repair openly without apology.

 The Parable

-The old man in the parable understood something the young man had not yet learned: that a heart unmarked by love has never truly lived.
-The gouges, the patches, the stitched-together places — these are not flaws.
-They are the record of a life fully given.
+The old man in the parable understood something the young man had not yet learned: a heart unmarked by love has never truly lived.
+Therefore, the gouges, patches, and stitched-together places are not flaws, but rather the record of a life fully given.

-Give this to someone who has loved deeply and lost.
-To someone rebuilding.
-To the couple celebrating decades of imperfect, beautiful, committed love.
-To yourself, as a reminder that your scars are not something to hide — they are proof of a heart that showed up.
+Consider giving this to someone who has loved deeply and lost, or perhaps to someone currently rebuilding.
+It serves as a perfect gift for a couple celebrating decades of imperfect, beautiful, committed love, or as a reminder to yourself that your scars represent a heart that showed up.

-This is not décor.
-This is a conversation, hanging on your wall.
+This is not merely decor; it is a conversation piece hanging on your wall.

 Reviews